-All staff and governors at each Academy within the SGBMAT will do their best to meet the (Special Educational) Needs of all students at the school.
+All staff and governors at each academy within the SGBMAT will do their best to meet the (Special Educational) Needs of all students at the academy.
 This will be achieved by:

-- Admitting all students to the school on the basis of the school's published admissions procedures and welcoming all students, including those with SEN. - Enabling all students to be offered access to a broad, balanced and relevant curriculum with the maximum degree of social and educational inclusion. - Identifying as part of its School Improvement Plan resources to implement the identified policy and procedures and evaluate its implementation. - Enabling teachers to make appropriate provision for all their students through the provision of appropriate support, information and advice. - Developing a partnership between parents, students and the school, in which each has an active role to play in the education of students with additional needs.
+- Admitting all students to an academy on the basis of the academy's published admissions procedures and welcoming all students, including those with SEND. - Enabling all students to be offered access to a broad, balanced and relevant curriculum with the maximum degree of social and educational inclusion. - Identifying as part of an Academy Improvement Plan resources to implement the identified policy and procedures and evaluate its implementation. - Enabling teachers to make appropriate provision for all their students through the provision of appropriate support, information and advice. - Developing a partnership between parents, students and the academies in which each has an active role to play in the education of students with additional needs.